docsforadobe/after-effects-expression-reference/docs/examples.md

 # Examples

-#### NOTE
+!!! note
     Many of the examples in this section are based on expressions provided by Dan Ebberts.

 ---